 sudo apt install python3-certbot-nginx

 Once installed, run the certbot command to create a certificate.
-The command has options like –apache or –nginx, depending on your reverse proxy, as well as –agree-tos, –redirect, –hsts, and –staple-ocsp.
+The command has options like –Apache or –nginx, depending on your reverse proxy, as well as –agree-tos, –redirect, –hsts, and –staple-ocsp.
 These options help set up 301 redirects, a Strict-Transport-Security header, and OCSP Stapling, making it a secure setup.
-Remember to replace the email and domain name with your own requirements.
+Remember to replace the email and domain name with your requirements.

-Run Certbot for Apache and Jellyfin:
+Run Certbot for Apache for Jellyfin:

 sudo certbot --apache --agree-tos --redirect --hsts --staple-ocsp --email you@example.com -d jellyfin.example.com

-Run Certbot for Nginx and Jellyfin:
+Run Certbot for Nginx for Jellyfin:

 sudo certbot --nginx --agree-tos --redirect --hsts --staple-ocsp --email you@example.com -d jellyfin.example.com